 Memento Park displays more than 40 Communist-era statues that in times gone by peppered the central area of the city.
 It gives a fascinating insight into the history of how the Hungarian People's Republic was foisted on an unwitting public.

-FAQ: Frequently asked questions about holiday rentals in Budapest
+Information about holiday lettings in Budapest